THIS LONG AND

 Photograph: Olivia Stewart

-Joan’s tombstone in Dumbleton cemetery was engraved with an olive branch and the Greek phrase “May the earth rest lightly on her,” combining the two elements that accompanied her throughout her life: the Greek language and the natural setting of Mani.
+Joan’s tombstone in Dumbleton cemetery was engraved with an olive branch and the Greek phrase “May the earth rest lightly on her,” combining the two features that accompanied her throughout her life: the Greek language and the nature of Mani.

 2004

-On June 11, 2011, at the age of 96, Paddy passes away at Joan’s ancestral home in Dumbleton.
+On 11 June, 2011, at the age of ninety-six, Paddy passes away at Joan’s ancestral home in Dumbleton.

-In a short biography of Proust which was found in his room in Kardamyli, he had written a message in the middle of the night, at a moment when he felt the end was close...
+In a short biography of Proust found in Paddy's room in Kardamyli, he had written a message in the middle of the night, at a moment when he felt the end was close...

 Visitors' Book

-At the House in Kardamyli, Paddy and Joan kept a Visitors’ Book, where all guests would write their impressions or make a sketch or simply sign and note the dates of their stay.25
+At the House in Kardamyli, Paddy and Joan kept a Visitors’ Book, where all guests would write their impressions or make a sketch or simply sign.25

-The first guest to sign the book was the architect of the House, Nikos Hadjimichalis (1967) and among the last names that appear at the book in 2011 was that of the former director of the Benaki Museum, Angelos Delivorrias, marking, in a way, the start of the next phase of the house’s future.
+The first guest to sign the book was the architect, Nikos Hadjimichalis (1967) and among the last names is that of the former director of the Benaki Museum, Angelos Delivorrias, marking, in 2011, the start of the new era of the house.

-Over a period of 44 years, famous personalities from the world of arts and letters as well as friends and relatives of the Leigh Fermors stayed at the House.
-Nikos Hadjikyriakos Ghika and his wife Barbara, George Seferis, John Craxton, Tzannis Tzannetakis, Freya Stark, Steven Runciman, Lord Jellicoe and his family, John Betjeman, Bruce Chatwin, and many others.
+All these years, reknowed artists, scholars and writers as well as friends and relatives of the Leigh Fermors stayed at the house.
+Nikos Hadjikyriakos Ghika and his wife Barbara, George Seferis, John Craxton, Tzannis Tzannetakis, Freya Stark, Steven Runciman, Lord Jellicoe, John Betjeman, Bruce Chatwin, and many others.

-Beyond the libraries, books are “scattered everywhere” in the house in Kardamyli and “come from different eras and regions.”
+Apart from the many bookcases, books from different periods and places were scattered everywhere in the house30.
 Among them, the publications dedicated to Paddy and Joan by their author friends hold a special place.

-Giorgos Seferis at the house in Kardamyli.
+George Seferis in Kardamyli.
 Photograph: Joan Leigh Fermor.
 From the Olivia Stewart archive ©Joan Leigh Fermor Estate

-John Betjeman, "A Few Late Chrysanthemums" (London: John Murray 1954).
-Copy from the house in Kardamyli with a handwritten inscription of the writer.
+John Betjeman, “A Few Late Chrysanthemums” (London: John Murray 1954).
+Copy from the library of the house with a handwritten inscription by the writer.

-Giorgos Seferis, "Poems" (Athens: Ikaros 1964).
-Copy from the house in Kardamyli with a handwritten inscription.
+George Seferis, “Poems” (Athens: Ikaros 1964).
+Copy from the library of the house with a handwritten inscription by the poet.

 CHAPTER 3